listenToRipley/learn_docker/multi-01-starting-setup/README.md

   docker network create goals-net

-Ports are not required if containers on the same network. docker run --name mongodb --rm -d --network goals mongo
+Ports are not required if containers on the same network. docker run --name mongodb --rm -d --network goals-net mongo

+If the mongodb container is taken down, we lose all data as it does not persist if the container is gone.
+Alteratively we can use volumes:

+  docker run --name mongodb  -v data:/data/db --rm -d --network goals-net mongo

+not a full bind mount for this, since it's not a full path after -v